 We behold the Light in you

-Welcome to Unity of Greater Portland!
+Welcome to Unity Center for Spiritual Growth!
 We would love to have you come and celebrate a deeper walk in God with us.
 We are a loving community that celebrates together our love of God, of each other, and all of life.
 Many who have come here for the first time commonly express, with a sense of awe and gratitude, “I feel like I’ve come home.”

 You may know about Unity from the Daily Word, our daily devotional that brings comfort and insight to millions of people around the world, or from Silent Unity, our worldwide prayer ministry.

 Unity is a non-denominational Christ-based community and, as its name implies, welcomes and cherishes all people.
 Our greeting to each other is “Namaste,” meaning “I behold the Light in You.”

 A Season for Nonviolence

 Unity Center for Spiritual Growth participates in the international observance of Athe Gandhi-King Season for Nonviolence, January 30 – April 4, which are the dates of the assassinations of Mahatma Gandhi and Martin Luther King, Jr., respectively.
 We have many offerings for you to participate in.
 Use the links below for more information about each event.

 The Season is an international, educational, media and grassroots campaign dedicated to promoting nonviolence as a powerful way to heal, transform and empower our lives and our communities.
 The Season for Nonviolence began in 1998, inspired by the 50th and 30th memorial anniversaries of Mahatma Gandhi and Dr. Martin Luther King, Jr. This international movement strives to honor the vision of these great peacemakers through action and education.
 Learn more

 The Call of Challenging Times: A Workshop with Gregg Levoy